vestalux/sljekyll/news/_posts/2017-01-05-harry-potter-night.md

 * [Felixstowe Library's event](/events/felixstowe-2017-02-02-harry-potter-night/) not only promises 'storytelling and magical activities' but also the chance to meet characters from the books and shop at Flourish and Blotts.

+* [Gainsborough's event](/events/gainsborough-2017-02-02-harry-potter/) promises all the Hogwarts classes and characters, including potions with Professor Snape, transfiguration with Professor McGonagall and care of magical creatures with Hagrid.

 * [Great Cornard Library's event](/events/great-cornard-2017-02-02-harry-potter/) promises 'magical fun, activities and spells!'
 Attendees are encouraged to dress up.

 * [Ipswich County Library's event](/events/ipswich-2017-02-02-harry-potter/) offers a potions class, fantastic beast-hunting, spellcasting battles, a quiz and a fancy dress competition.